Miguel Ángel Nadal: Style of play

-Nicknamed The Beast, Nadal based his game on physical display.
+A versatile player, Nadal was capable of playing either as a defender or midfielder; nicknamed The Beast, he based his game on physical display.
 He was also known for his strong aerial game and tactical sense.

 In 2007, The Times placed Nadal at number 47 in their list of the 50 hardest footballers in history.

 Personal life

 Nadal is the paternal uncle of professional tennis player Rafael Nadal, whilst his brother Toni was Rafael's coach.